ArgenbWrite/Short-Fiction/ShieldedDeception.md

 Clara shuts her eyes again, fearing the worst.
 Please save Daddy, please save Daddy, please save Daddy… She opens her eyes and sees Daddy slumped over on his knees.
 Panic fills her as she tries to break free of Mommy’s grip.

-“Daddy, no!” she screams.
+### “Daddy, no!”
+She screams.
 “I need to save Daddy!”

 “Clara, please!”
 Mommy says as she turns to look at her.
 “You must stay with me!
 This is the only way!”